chocolatey/choco-wiki/FeaturesChocolateyCentralManagement.md

 ## Usage

-Chocolatey Central Management (CCM) works in conjunction with the [Chocolatey Agent Service](https://chocolatey.org/docs/features-agent-service) to bring full details of all Chocolatey controlled machines in your environment into one location, which is then accessible by the CCM Website.
-The Chocolatey Agent Service will regularly report information about what is installed on each machine, and whether any of that software is outdated, based on packages in available sources.
+Chocolatey Central Management (CCM) works in conjunction with [Chocolatey Agent](https://chocolatey.org/docs/features-agent-service) to bring full details of all Chocolatey controlled machines in your environment into one location, which is then accessible by the CCM Website.
+Chocolatey Agent will regularly report information about what is installed on each machine, and whether any of that software is outdated, based on packages in available sources.

 ## Requirements

 * Chocolatey (`chocolatey` package) v0.10.12+
 * Chocolatey for Business (C4B) Edition
 * Chocolatey Licensed Extension (`chocolatey.extension` package) v2.0.0+
-* Chocolatey Agent Service (`chocolatey-agent` package) v0.9.0+
+* Chocolatey Agent (`chocolatey-agent` package) v0.9.0+
 * CCM Database (`chocolatey-management-database` package) v0.1.0+
   * This deploys the CCM database schema to the specified SQL Server instance
 * CCM Service (`chocolatey-management-service` package) v0.1.0+